-At Delhi's INA market, meat sellers suspect political ploy behind Navratri ban
+In Delhi’s INA market, meat sellers suspect political ploy behind Navratri ban

 ‘An issue’

 Manjeet Singh, whose family has owned a shop in this market for decades, told Scroll.in that such a ban was unprecedented in Delhi.
-While meat shops are shut on Tuesdays, workers do various other chores, such as cleaning the stalls and preparing meat to send to restaurants.
+When meat shops take their weekly off on Tuesdays, workers do various other chores, such as cleaning the stalls and preparing meat to send to restaurants.

 His mother added that if one did not want to eat meat during a religious festival “then maybe it is a good idea to not go to a meat market”.